laurakond/artly-api/README.md

 ## Credits

-### Content

 ### Used code

-- Bid model status field logic
+- Bid model status field logic (put method)
-  - I was struggling to understand how to approach the logic for my bid model status field.
-I was able to find a solution after speaking to a mentor, reading a couple of articles, DRF documentation.
-  - I also referred to AsiaWi's [Snap it up](https://github.com/AsiaWi/snap-it-up-backend/blob/main/offers/views.py) snippet of code to help me write the logic and functionality for my Bid views.
+  - I referred to DRF documentation and a fellow student's project in order to implement the bid status functionality.
+The code used from the project is AsiaWi's [Snap it up](https://github.com/AsiaWi/snap-it-up-backend/blob/main/offers/views.py).
     - other resources are noted in the general resources section.

 ### General resources: